 - Kathy Farrell, James Jr. and Susan Stuart Endowed Dean and professor of finance, was elected to the Board of Directors of the Association to Advance Collegiate Schools of Business (AACSB), an international group of educators, students and businesses who work to improve business education.
 Her three-year term begins July 1.

 - Seven College of Business faculty and staff earned the Friends and Family Award (formerly the Parents' Recognition Award) from the UNL Parents Association and UNL Teaching Council.
 The award annually recognizes those who made a significant difference in students’ lives.
-This year’s awardees with the number of years they have received the award include: Erin Burnette, director of the Nebraska Business Honors Academy, (5); Timothy Hodges, executive director of the Clifton Strengths Institute and assistant professor of practice in management, (2); Kasey Linde, director of teaching, learning and accreditation, (2); Robert Mackalski, Seacrest Teaching Fellow and assistant professor of practice in marketing, (1); Edgar Montoya, Inclusive Business Leaders and diversity, equity and inclusion coordinator, (1); Rebekah Neary-DeLaPorte, assistant director of the Nebraska Business Honors Academy, (1); and Kendra Ritchie, associate director of recruitment, (2).
+This year’s awardees with the number of years they have received the award include: Erin Burnette, director of the Nebraska Business Honors Academy, (5); Timothy Hodges, executive director of the Clifton Strengths Institute and assistant professor of practice in management, (2); Kasey Linde, director of teaching, learning and accreditation, (2); Robert Mackalski, Seacrest Teaching Fellow and assistant professor of practice in marketing, (1); Edgar Montoya, Inclusive Business Leaders and diversity, equity and inclusion coordinator, (1); Rebekah Neary-DeLaPorte, assistant director of the Nebraska Business Honors Academy, (1); and Kendra Ritchie, director of recruitment, (2).

 This column is a monthly feature of the College of Business.
 Faculty, staff and students can submit achievements to be considered for this column via the News Proposal Form at the bottom of https://business.unl.edu webpage.
 On the form, select Recognize Achievement and fill out the related questions.